finbourne/lusid-sdk-csharp/sdk/docs/PropertyDefinitionsApi.md

 Delete property definition

-Delete the definition of the specified property
+Delete the definition of the specified property.

 ### Example